josephclaytonhansen/turnroot/docs/editor/unit_class_editor.rst

 A child unit will gain most of their traits from their mother, or from the unit that "Can be pregnant."
 Each unit that "Can be pregnant" has a child unit assigned to them, and they will always have this child no matter who the partner is.
 The partner contributes hair color, as well as stats/skills etc. Thus, a unit that "Can impregnate" determines hair color in their union.

-Two units can only have children if one unit "Can impregnate" and one unit "Can be pregnant".
-An S support level is not a guarantee of a child unit.

-Each unit can only have S support with one unit- once they reach S support with a unit, no other units will be able to gain S support, even if they have the potential for it.

-One other note: pronouns have no effect whatsoever on children units.
-A unit with "she/her" pronouns can impregnate if you set her to "Can impregnate."
-Pronouns only affect dialogue.

 You can read more about this in :doc:`marriage_and_children`.
 For now, since you don't have any other units, you can tuck this all away for later.